heritage-happenings/heritage-happenings.github.io/21-questions-for-elders.md

 You may use this checklist in order to help you decide whether you should live in place or move somewhere else.
 If you are a stay-at-home, you will still need to find good responses to all the items.

 _The wording of each question needs further definition and clarifying of the meaning.
-The bullets with aspects to consider need further augmenting and completing._
+The bullets with aspects to consider need further augmenting and completing.
+The mission is to have the greatest coverage with the fewest questions._

 ## Location, Place, Premise ~ the physical, the what's there